qq1012510777/cuDFNsys/Manual/Manual.md

 * Date: Oct.
 19, 2023

-* Update date: Jan.
-31, 2024
+* Update date: Feb.
+29, 2024

 * Email: yintingchang@foxmail.com

-## 1. Compilation of a user interface code with _cuDFNsys_
+## 1. Compilation of a user interface code with cuDFNsys

 Suppose that the _cuDFNsys_ library has been installed in `~/cuDFNsys/lib`, then `libcuDFNsys.a` can be seen in `~/cuDFNsys/lib`, which is a static library.
 How can one compile and install _cuDFNsys_ library (with nessesary dependencies, e.g., gmsh) can be seen in `README.md`.